 Daily chores can help your kid with autism understand the demands of living in their own home.
 You should start slowly by assigning just one chore and breaking the task down into its most basic steps.
 Work alongside your child to model the correct task sequence.
 When tidying up the kitchen, for example, it is wise to show your child to wipe the counters before sweeping the floor to avoid having to redo the first task over again.

 Once a week, rotate the chores to allow your child to experience the procedures involved in completing each task.
-Within several months, your child will have learned how to do the dishes, mop the floors, vacuum the carpets, make the bed, do the laundry, put away clothes, weed the garden, feed the pets and make meals.
+Within several months, your child will have learned how to do the dishes, mop the floors, vacuum the carpets or choosing the best upright vacuum to do this job, make the bed, do the laundry, put away clothes, weed the garden, feed the pets and make meals.
 Over the years, increase your child’s to-do list to build endurance for completing a number of repetitive tasks in a row.
 Encourage your child to come up with his or her own chore completion methods and routines to improve independent thinking and planning.